richsalz/ietf-rfc3797-code/README.md

 starting from a private seed and working backwards.
 See RFC 1760 for more details.
 The `extra-seed` program posted by Martin does this, and the `-x` flag to `pick` is used to add in this extra seed string.

+## C Reference code

+An algorithm for picking volunteers was described in RFC 3797, and the reference code from that RFC can be found in `./reference-code` I added the `-x` flag to that code.